 Share Ownership Structure

-Accepted on the Frankfurt Stock Exchange – which excludes treasury stock from the free float – by the end of September 2013, the free float stood at 74.5% (September 2012: 73.5%).
-As in previous years, Canadian and US investors (both institutions and private individuals) from the largest investment group.
+By the end of December 2013, the free float - which excludes treasury stock - stood at 74.7% (December 2012: 74.4%).
+As in previous years, Canadian and US investors form the largest investment group.

 Dividends and Share Buybacks

 SAP has paid a dividend every year since the stock was floated in 1988.
 SAP has for several years been buying back shares.
 Accordingly, SAP repurchases shares primarily for purposes of redemption and – to a lesser extent – to meets its obligations arising from share-based compensation programs.

 Depending on our future cash position and future market conditions, we might issue additional debt instruments to fund acquisitions, maintain financial flexibility, and limit repayment risk.
 Therefore, we continuously monitor funding options available in the capital market and trends in the availability of funds, as well as the cost of such funding.

 - ~ €2.0 billion revenue from cloud business

 - At least €22 billion total revenue

 - €3.0 billion - €3.5 billion revenue revenue from cloud business